timroster/digidevcon-iks/workshop/exercise-3/README.md

     > some older IBM Cloud accounts may have a resource group named `default`, if you see an error using `Default`, repeat the command with `default`.

-1. Use the provided script to create an API key for the IBM Cloud Operator and add it as a secret to the `default` namespace in the kubernetes cluster:

-    ```text
-    $HOME/digidevcon-iks/config-ibmcloud-operator.sh
-    ```

 1. The operator marketplace catalog provides a URL for the resources to install for each operator.
 Install the IBM Cloud Operator with the following command: